 There have been recent news articles on major networks about the benefits of bone broth – and, this can be chicken broth or beef bone broth.

-Here are just a few of the benefits.
+Here are just a few of the benefits that I hope will convince you to learn how to make chicken broth.
 To read all of them, head to 15 Health Benefits of Bone Broth.

 1. It Heals and Seals the Gut